Rotational falls: Greasing horse's legs

-Safety of the course
+Improving course safety

 The cross country course itself poses the largest risks to the horse and rider for experiencing a rotational fall, this is due to the uniquely solid nature of jumps on a cross country course (as opposed to collapsible fences on a show jumping course).
 Over the years there have been many discussions regarding methods and technologies available to improve the safety of a fence and the "breakability" of a fence is at the centre of discussions.
-An "extreme version of maximising breakability would be just putting show jumps in a field", however that has been criticised as it defeats the purpose of the challenge of the cross country phase as uniquely different from the show jumping phase.
+An "extreme version of maximising breakability would be just putting show jumps in a field", however that has been criticised as it defeats the purpose of the challenge of the cross country phase as uniquely different from show jumping.
 Two key technological advances have been adopted improve the safety in the cross country phase of eventing to minimise the possibility of a rotational fall.

 Frangible pins and mim clips

 Frangible pins and mim clips are "pins and hinges that break and swing down if a horse hits it, reducing the chances of a fall for both rider and horse".
-However, as this technology is relatively new they are still learning the 'in field' mechanisms of the pins and clips, "the important thing to remember is that a device is just a mechanical object that will do certain things under certain circumstances according to its design".
-Statistics on the use of frangible pins demonstrate that "angles and impact factor in" to the technical process of a pin or clip breaking allowing the jump to fall.
-The devices ensure that although "horse falls cannot be completely avoided... the use of frangible devices allows the fence to drop on contact therefore preventing a horse from falling".
-The horse is more likely to trip and regain an upright position, as opposed to performing a full rotation.
+As this technology is relatively new, those who employ it are still learning the 'in field' mechanisms of the pins and clips.
+"The important thing to remember is that a device is just a mechanical object that will do certain things under certain circumstances according to its design".
+Statistics on the use of frangible pins demonstrate that "angles and impact factor in" to the technical process of a pin or clip breaking and allowing the jump to fall.
+Although "horse falls cannot be completely avoided... the use of frangible devices allows the fence to drop on contact therefore preventing a horse from falling".
+The horse is more likely to trip and regain an upright position as opposed to performing a full rotation.
 In commenting on the introduction of frangible pins to Australia in the Equestrian Australia 'Making Eventing Safer Fund', "dual Olympic medallist, course designer and coach Stuart Tinney" said "it's very exciting to be able to introduce more safer fences to Eventing".

-EquiRatings

-The EquiRatings Quality Index (ERQI) is "a tool used by various federations around the world to identify and then categorise horses competing with above average likelihoods of unsuccessful outcomes".
-Studies are conducted over four continents and on approximately 80,000 horses each week to assess the huge variety of risks posed to unique horse and rider combinations competing on different courses across the world.
-The EquiRatings philosophy follows a cyclical process of "Measure, Improve, Repeat", to assist individuals and teams with the process of predicting and minimising risks in horse riding.